mainettis/darksun/docs/workflow.md

 #### Committing

 Once all the files you want sent to your remote repository are staged, you have to commit them and add a commit message.
+The `<your message here>` section below is a quick note (less than 50 characters) you can inlude so people know what the commit is for.
 Use the following command:
 ```
 git commit -m "<your message here>"
 ```

 If you want to skip the staging step and include all new and changed files in the next commit, you can use the following:
 ```
 git commit -a -m "<your message here>"
 ```